Decisions don’t fail loudly. They fail quietly…until they’re examined.

 Decisions examined, not assumed.

-Why team development matters
+Why effective decision-making matters

 73% of executives say bad decisions are made as often as good ones — even at senior levels.